5 Easy Design-for-Manufacturability Ideas

 Lastly, always keep the manufacturing requirements in mind.
 Wherever a possibility of doubt exists as to how the parts fit together, try to eliminate it from the process.
 It will ensure a faster run for each product and prevent any incorrectly assembled units from leaving the line.

-Let Thermal Press Assist You with Finding the Optimal DFM
+Let Thermal International Press Assist You with Finding the Optimal DFM